-Although \ir{NEGisfinite} gives us a criterion for a class being nef, our method of proof requires explicit generators for the nef cone; i.e., for the cone $\hbox{NEF}(X)$ of nef divisor classes on a given $X$, which by definition and \ir{NEGisfinite} is just the cone of all $F$ such that $F\cdot C\ge 0$ for all $C\in\hbox{NEG}(X)$.
-We will need explicit generators only when the anticanonical class $-K_X=3E_0-E_1-\cdots-E_6$, is nef.
-The computation for determining generators of $\hbox{NEF}(X)$ when $-K_X$ is not nef seems to be an example of the general problem of finding generators for a nonnegative subsemigroup given generators for the dual semigroup (which in this case is $\hbox{EFF}(X)$, generated by $\hbox{NEG}(X)$).
-In general, this does not seem to be an easy computation, but in case $-K_X$ is nef the action of the Weyl group, which we now recall, provides a significant simplification.
+Although Lemma \ref{NEGisfinite} gives us a criterion for a class being nef, our method of proof for Theorem \ref{distpntsThm} requires explicit generators for the nef cone; i.e., for the cone $\hbox{NEF}(X)$ of nef divisor classes on a given $X$, which by Lemma \ref{NEGisfinite} is just the cone of all $F$ such that $F\cdot C\ge 0$ for all $C\in\hbox{NEG}(X)$.
+Actually, it will turn out that we will need explicit generators only when the anticanonical class, $-K_X=3E_0-E_1-\cdots-E_6$, is nef.
+The problem of determining generators of $\hbox{NEF}(X)$ is an example of the general problem of finding generators for the dual of a nonnegative subsemigroup whose generators are given (in this case $\hbox{EFF}(X)$ is the subsemigroup, generated by $\hbox{NEG}(X)$).
+This is not an easy computation in general, but in case $-K_X$ is nef the action of the Weyl group, which we now recall, provides a significant simplification.